 A home test is the quickest, cheapest and most scientific way of establishing the paternity of a child.
 The test is done in the privacy and comfort of your own home and you therefore, need not worry about any issues of privacy or anonymity.
 Once we have your samples in the laboratory, we will email you your due date.
 You will receive your results 5 to 7 working days later!
-Our paternity and maternity tests are carried out using a 21 genetic locus DNA profile.
+Our paternity and maternity tests are carried out using a comprehensive genetic marker DNA profile.

 Difference to a legal DNA test

 Results of a home test are not court admissible.
 This is because the sample collection is carried out by the test participants themselves.
 If you need court admissible results, you will need to carry out a legal test.
 The samples for a legal test are collected with oral swabs and using our own kit.
 What differs however between a home test and a legal test is that the latter requires a neutral third party professional to collect the DNA samples needed for the test.
 With a legal test, all possibilities of cheating or switching DNA samples (whether accidentally or on purpose) are eliminated.

 What samples can I use for my home paternity test?

 You can carry out a DNA test with many different samples besides the oral swabs we provide inside out kit.
 Our advanced forensic testing methods make it possible for us to analyse DNA samples such a hairs, teeth, nail clippings and stains of bodily fluids.
 Why not take a look at our discreet sample list page and learn more about this service?